DataDog/hiring-engineers/answers.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port='6060')
 ```
 The APM agent (aka Trace Agent) isn't part of the OSX Datadog Agent yet, it needs to be run manually on the side.
-So I needed to:
+So, I needed to:

  - Have the OSX Datadog Agent.